LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/managing-a-contact-center-that-messages.md

 ### Autoclose - the agent ‘pause’

 Conversations that are not completed but are inactive may clutter up the agent workspace - even though they are inactionable.
-Using ‘[autoclose]()’, LivePerson automatically removes inactive conversations from the agent current workload to a dormant pool.
+Using ‘[autoclose](contact-center-management-messaging-operations-auto-close-for-messaging-conversations.html)’, LivePerson automatically removes inactive conversations from the agent current workload to a dormant pool.
 This better focuses agents without ‘hanging up’ on the consumer to maintain a great customer experience.

 ### Agent workspace

 The agent workspace is a fully equipped, centralized platform equipped with innovative tools and resources, such as predefined content, CRM integrations, and other capabilities.
 The goal of the agent workspace is to help agents effectively answer and manage conversations from different channels, and it is designed to organize important conversations for the agent so they know exactly what to deal with next.
 Customer agent tools within the agent workspace, such as ‘widgets’, contain additional webpages tools or applications that agents can use during the conversation.
 The most popular custom widget is CRM integration that pulls up the record of the customer in an active conversation.
-Learn more in the [get acquainted with the agent workspace]().
+Learn more by seeing a video to [get acquainted with the agent workspace](agent-manager-workspace-agent-tools-for-messaging-agent-workspace-for-messaging-tour.html).

 ## Measuring messaging with the right KPIs

 While some KPIs for asynchronous messaging resemble traditional ones for session-based interactions that handle voice calls, live chat, or offline ticketing, messaging cannot be measured the same way.
 That’s because messaging is asynchronous, with a thread and history that stays in place so agents and consumers to jump back in the conversation at any time.
 Meaning, messaging does not always a clear start of end to a conversation.
 To highlight the effectiveness of asynchronous messaging, a supplemental set of messaging-specific KPIs need to be established.

-LivePerson has developed a set of proprietary data KPIs, such as  [Meaningful Connection Score]() - an automated, real-time measurement of customer satisfaction metric that enable brands to track and monitor the performance and success of their messaging programs.
-Read more about it in [benchmarks to measure the success of messaging]().
+LivePerson has developed a set of proprietary data KPIs, such as  [Meaningful Connection Score](data-reporting-meaningful-connection-score-(MCS)-meaningful-connection-score-(MCS)-overview.html) - an automated, real-time measurement of customer satisfaction metric that enable brands to track and monitor the performance and success of their messaging programs.
+Read more about it in [benchmarks to measure the success of messaging](contact-center-management-messaging-operations-benchmarks-to-measure-messaging-success.html).